Coat change in horses

 stress

-Stress, whether caused by environmental changes, social conflicts within the herd, or other factors, can negatively impact the shedding process.
+Stress, whether caused by environmental changes, social conflicts within the herd, or other factors, can negatively affect the shedding process.
 Stress hormones can disrupt the normal cycle and lead to irregular or delayed shedding.

-Challenges during coat change
+Challenges during shedding

-Dandruff and itching
+1. Scaling and itching

-Uneven hair loss
+2. Uneven hair loss

-Identifying problems
+4. Identifying problems

-Measures to support the coat change
+Measures to support the shedding process

 -